saleyn/erlexec/README.md

 `{spawn, Command}` option, and performs proper OS child process cleanup when the emulator exits.

+The `erlexec` application has been in use in production Erlang and Elixir systems, and is stable.

 See http://saleyn.github.com/erlexec for more information.

 ## SUPPORTED OS's ##